 Hyper-V virtual network adapters that are Hyper-V Virtual Switch ports exposed as NICs in the host partition.

-Hyper-V virtual NICs that are exposed in the host partition (vNICs) must not be placed in a team.
-Teaming of vNICs inside of the host partition is not supported in any configuration or combination.
+Do not place Hyper-V virtual NICs exposed in the host partition (vNICs) in a team.
+Teaming of vNICs inside of the host partition is not supported in any configuration.
 Attempts to team vNICs might cause a complete loss of communication if network failures occur.

 NICs that use technologies other than Ethernet, such as WWAN, WLAN/Wi-Fi, Bluetooth, and Infiniband, including Internet Protocol over Infiniband (IPoIB) NICs.